 So, loose cords on the ground that could trip up your child – Tape them down, exposed electrical outlets – Tape over them, even the light switches – Tape them on or off.
 So, sometimes the best solutions are the simplest!

-Must Have Solutions any HOME must have – The BEST Wholesome Protection from Electric Shock
+Must Have Solution for any HOME – The BEST Wholesome Protection from Electric Shock

 For any modern house for its wholesome shock protection, it must have must Residual Current Device (RCD) or Residual Current Circuit Breaker (RCCB) protection.
 This is a differential current sensing device.
 It contains a switch device which in case of a leakage fault, instantaneously trip off, and does not return through neutral.